Exploring Your Impact

 Each year, your generosity enables children to reap the rewards of high-quality early education and helps families become the nurturing, stable presence children need.
 In simple terms, by supporting TFC, you’re creating environments that reinforce optimal child development — you’re building healthy brains.

 In the first quarter of each year, we publish the number of individuals who were impacted by your generosity.
-We’re proud to report that in 2019, nearly 92,000 individuals were supported by our work.
+We’re proud to report that in 2020, despite a pandemic, your generosity allowed 82,922 individuals to receive life-changing services.

 Here’s how: The Big Picture

-- 10,248 parents learned to be their child’s first teacher
+- 5,110 families learned to be their child’s first teacher

 A closer look: The Human Impact